2015 Cricket World Cup Pool A: Australia vs Afghanistan

 Afghanistan captain Mohammad Nabi won the toss and put Australia in to bat.
 After losing the wicket of Aaron Finch in the third over, Australia put on a 260-run second wicket partnership between David Warner and Steve Smith, before Warner was dismissed for 178 off 133 balls.
 Smith and Glenn Maxwell then shared 65 runs in 32 balls for the third wicket before Smith fell five runs short of a hundred.
 Maxwell continued scoring at a brisk rate, but, in the 48th over, he was dismissed for a 39-ball 88.
 Brad Haddin scored an unbeaten 20 off 9 balls towards the end of the innings to push the Australian total to 417/6 at the end of their 50 overs, which was the highest-ever total in a World Cup match.

 Afghanistan's chase was dented at regular intervals by the Australian fast bowlers.
 Former Afghan captain Nawroz Mangal top-scored for his team with 33 and no other batsman could go past 25.
 Mitchell Johnson picked up four wickets for Australia as Afghanistan were bowled out for 142 in 37.3 overs.
-This gave Australia a 275-run victory, the largest victory in terms of runs in a World Cup match.
+This gave Australia a 275-run victory, the third largest victory in terms of runs in a World Cup match.